Sparkly-Sparks/Balatro-BlindChips-Generator/README.md

 - The ability to read
 # How to use
 1. Put the symbols for your blinds in the "Glyphs" folder
-2. Run and use the python file
+2. Run and use blind-gen.py
 # Feedback
 If you have anything to say about your experience, you may do so [here]().